larosamo/server-monitor/README.md

 mvn clean install
 ```

-1. Go to the target folde
+1. Go to the target folder
 1. Execute the application

 ```